cloudmesh-community/fa18-523-60/paper/paper.md

 ## Technology Paper - DRAFT (NOT READY FOR REVIEW)

+## Suggestions

+:o: I suggest to split up the paper.

+- [ ] Section about Kagle.
+THis section can be included directly in the lecture notes at the dataset.md file when ready.
+- [ ] use spaces before brackts
+- [ ] Section about Mongo and PyMOngo will build core of chapter.
+IT shoudl be comparible to the GraphQL chapter ins scope with 3 people.
+When doing examples do examples with cloud computing in mind, not users or cars, or so.

 ### Work Breakdown
 1. Kaggle.com Public API - Izolda Fetko fa18-523-60
 2. MongoDB - Nishad Tupe fa18-523-64
 3. PyMongo - Vishal Bhoyar fa18-523-72

 ### Kaggle.com Public API

-In the recent years, data science has become one of the most important drivers of the modern economy.
+In recent years, data science has become one of the most important drivers of the modern economy.
 It is used to uncover actionable insights into the consumer markets, for conveying powerful messages drawn from big data to